Entities can have the following statuses:

 - They can be deleted

-Once a draft Entity has been fully configured it can be published, to either Active or Inactive state.
-When publishing an Entity it will validate that the Entity is fully and correctly configured and that all referenced Entities are also published.
+Once a draft Entity has been fully configured it can be installed.
+When installing an Entity it will validate that the Entity is fully and correctly configured and that all referenced Entities are also installed.
 It will then create any relevant additional resources (such as tables, background jobs etc, depending on the type of Entity).

-There are two published states - Active and Inactive.
-The difference between the two is if they are visible or not.
-The following applies to published Entities:
+There are two installed states - Installed and Published.
+The difference between the two is if they are visible in the loyalty API or not.
+The following applies to Published Entities:

 - They need to be valid